| | Import your Chart of accounts |

 - EQUITY

 The category you choose determines where the ledger account appears in your management reports.
-To resolve this, you must use a valid category in the indicated cell and try the import again. ▼ Nominal code already taken This occurs when you have used a nominal code reserved for a control account, but have not added the required control account text to this or another ledger account.
-For example, you have a ledger account called 2100 Trade Creditors, but TRADE _CREDITORS text is not included in the Control Account column.
-To resolve this, either - Change the nominal code used for this ledger account, or
+To resolve this, you must use a valid category in the indicated cell and try the import again. ▼ Nominal code already taken This occurs when you’ve used a nominal code reserved for a control account, but haven’t added the required control account text to this or another ledger account.
+To resolve this, either: - Change the nominal code used for this ledger account, or

 - Complete the Control Account column with the appropriate text